-If the residency site has had previous residents over the past 5 years, please attach the each resident approved for your institution. e curriculum(s) for If previously mentioned collaborations/courses did not proceed, please explain why an have been taken by the supervisor for the resident to be able to fulfill the residency pro- I, the responsible programme supervisor, attest that the above annexes are correct additional information or documentation as requested by the Education Committee. , and will provide Signed Dated
+If the residency site has had previous residents over the past 5 years, please attach the curriculum(s) for each resident approved for your institution.

+If previously mentioned collaborations/courses did not proceed, please explain why and which measures have been taken by the supervisor for the resident to be able to fulfill the residency programme.

+I, the responsible programme supervisor, attest that the above annexes are correct, and will provide additional information or documentation as requested by the Education Committee.

+Signed

+Dated